 Hidden costs are added at the final stages of a purchase, often just before payment, surprising the user with extra charges such as processing fees, shipping costs, or even additional service options.

-Why this is problematic: These last-minute additions create a sense of betrayal in the user, who may feel manipulated.
-This can lead the customer to abandon their shopping cart or, worse still, never return to the site.
+Why it’s a problem: These last-minute additions create a feeling of betrayal in the user, who may feel manipulated.
+This can lead customers to abandon their shopping baskets or, worse still, never return to the site.

-The principle of shame confirmation is based on guilt-inducing messages that urge the user to accept an offer to avoid feeling bad.
+The principle of shame confirmation relies on guilt-inducing messages that urge the user to accept an offer to avoid feeling bad.
 For example, if the user wishes to decline an offer, the button for declining the offer could display a sentence like “No, I’d rather miss this once-in-a-lifetime opportunity”.

 Example: You’ve probably already seen a pop-up window offering you a discount with two options: “Yes, I want to save money” or “No, I don’t like saving money”.
 This wording seeks to influence the user by making them feel guilty.

-Here’s a more visual example of design using the “Confirmation of Shame” principle: if the user doesn’t want to subscribe, he/she should click on “NO THANKS, I PREFER TO PAY THE FULL PRICE”.
+Here is a more visual example of a design using the “Confirmation of shame” principle: if the user does not wish to subscribe, he must click on “NO THANKS, I PREFER TO PAY THE FULL PRICE”.

 Why it’s problematic: This technique manipulates users by exploiting their need for validation.
 In the long term, this feeling of pressure harms the company’s image, which risks being perceived as aggressive and intrusive.